Nutley, New Jersey: Education

 Nutley High School with 1,163 students in grades 9-12.

 The Nutley Public Schools offer a wide variety of programs in their curriculum that includes Advanced Placement (AP) courses, STEM programs, and a number of arts programs.
 Nutley also offers a number of extracurricular activities including competitive sports teams, art and theater programs, and student clubs.

 Nutley also provides the opportunity for a private education such as Good Shepherd Academy, a Catholic school that offers education from kindergarten to eighth grade.
 It even offers a pre kindergarten program.
-It first opened it's doors in 1951 and the first class graduated in 1955.
+It first opened its doors in 1951 and the first class graduated in 1955.